PensionMath

 When was the Social Security Fairness Act signed?

 January 5, 2025.
-The law eliminates the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO) effective January 2024, with retroactive payments covering that period.
+The law eliminates the Windfall Elimination Provision (WEP) and Government Pension Offset (GPO) effective January 5, 2025.

 How much will my Social Security increase?